microsoft/MTC_IOT_WALL/README.md

 The HP Gateway comes with two ethernet ports.
 Both ports are connected to the same switch, and by default, they both grab an IP Address from whatever DHCP server your wall is connected to.

-One of the ports must be assigned a **static IP address** to one of the ports to ensure it can communicate with the devices that are plugged into the IoT Wall.
+A **static IP address** must be assigned to one of the ports to ensure it can communicate with the IoT devices that are plugged into the IoT Wall.

 #### Assign a Static IP Address

-* From Windows, press **Windows + R**.
+- From Windows, press **Windows + R**.
 From the Run dialog enter  **control panel** and click **OK**

 - From Control Panel select **Network and Internet** and then select **Network and Sharing Center**.
 - From there you should see two ethernet connections.
 Names for these might vary (mine was labeled Ethernet and Ethernet 3).
-Choose one of the connections and select it.
+Select the first connection.
 - From the Ethernet x Status Dialog, click **Properties**
 - From the Properties Dialog, click **Internet Protocol Version 4(TCP/IPv4)** and click **Properties**
 - From the **Internet Protocol Version 4** dialog, click **Use the following IP address:** and enter the following: